ch3ngo/ch3ngo.github.io/_posts/ai/2025-10-31-personal_hacking_ai.md

 Before diving into building our humanoid, there are a few core concepts we need to understand:
 - **Context (window)**: Amount of information the model can "remember" at once.
 Everything you write in a conversation is turned into tokens (I will explain hold on), and the model can only reason over a fixed number of these.
 The bigger the context, the better long-term reasoning.
-- **Tokens**: These are the basic units of text that the model processess.
+- **Tokens**: These are the basic units of text that the model processes.
 The model doesn't read sentences, it reads token sequences and predicts the following.
 For example: `Hacking` becomes `hack` + `ing`.
 - **Parameters**: Parameters are the weights inside the neural network that the model learned during its training.
 They define how the model makes decisions.
 Usually, more parameters = more capability but also more VRAM consumption and thus slower.
 - **Quantization**: Process of compressing a model so it uses fewer bits to represent its weights, you are going to see it like 16-bit, 8-bit, 4-bit.